WITH Special Guest

 $36 Plus Fees General admission tickets (SOLD OUT) - available online and at Newport Avenue Market.

-$85 Plus Fees Dinner tickets - available at the Athletic Club of Bend.
+$85 Plus Fees Dinner tickets (SOLD OUT) - available at the Athletic Club of Bend.
 Dinner ticket price includes GA access.
 Dinner to be served by Bistro 28.

 Unburdened by contractual obligations and working at their studio and informal clubhouse Whispering Pines in Los Angeles, Lord Huron found the freedom and comfort to pursue their vision without compromise.
 The result is Vide Noir: a sonically bold, bravely-executed saga that pushes the band’s sound in ambitious new directions.